-Did you know that if you drink water out of a private water supply, you should be testing your water source at least once each year or anytime that you believe a problem exist with the water?
+Did you know that if you drink water out of a private water supply, you should test your water source at least once each year and anytime that the well water changes in look, smell or taste?

 - Choose a topic -